GordonRamsay-689/Multi-Query/README.md

 _Work in progress for personal use, use at your own discretion.
 Feel free to modify any way you like._

-This is a simple script that lets you search Google and query Gemini directly in terminal, neatly displaying the results.
+This is a simple script that lets you search Google and query Gemini directly from the terminal, neatly displaying the results.
 You can query several models/engines at once, responses being printed as they are received.

 Persistent chat has now been added, as well as an input function that allows for multi-line queries and pasted content (if no more than three newline chars **in sequence** inside the pasted content).